 System thinking views the system as an interrelated set of elements.
 System thinking focuses on the amalgamation of two systems — one built for the greater benefit of the customer and the second representing the organization that builds it.

-SAFe extracts the mindset that the teams, resources, and business units work in tandem towards product development initiatives.
+SAFe extracts the mindset that the teams, resources, and business units work in tandem toward product development initiatives.

 3. Lean Product Development